Visit our Brain Health Hub.

 Though Alzheimer's and dementia are often used interchangeably, they aren't actually synonymous.

-"There are different types of dementias," explained Posluns.
+"There are different types of dementia," explained Posluns.
 "Alzheimer's disease is one of the largest causes of dementia."

 She added that 70% of dementia cases are a result of Alzheimer's disease, which affects the hippocampus and prefrontal cortex parts of the brain, which is why cognition, memory and executive functioning all get impacted.
 The progressive disease is the sixth leading cause of death in the U.S.

-An estimated 5.8 million Americans age 65 and older have Alzheimer's — a number expected to rise to 13.8 million by 2050.
+An estimated 7 million Americans age 65 and older have Alzheimer's — a number expected to rise to 13.8 million by 2050.
 Advanced age is the highest risk factor, with one's chance of developing the disease doubling about every five years after age 65.
-After age 80, the risk rises to 50%.
-It's important to note, however, that Alzheimer's is not only a disease of old age; roughly 200,000 people under the age of 65 have early onset Alzheimer's.
+After age 85, the risk rises to 33%.
+It's important to note, however, that Alzheimer's is not only a disease of old age.
+Alzheimer’s that occurs in people under the age of 65 is called early-onset, or younger-onset, Alzheimer's.

 Gender and race disparities

-Almost two-thirds of those with Alzheimer's in the U.S. are women; a discrepancy traditionally ascribed to the fact that women typically live longer than men, but research now shows that genetics and geographic location are also factors.
-The Latino and African-American communities are also disproportionately affected by Alzheimer's.
+Almost two-thirds of those living with Alzheimer's in the U.S. are women, a discrepancy traditionally ascribed to the fact that women typically live longer than men, but research now shows that genetics, biology and different life experiences may also be factors.
+The Latinx and African-American communities are also disproportionately affected by Alzheimer's.

 Lifestyle and environmental factors play a role, which means we have more control than we realize.